 This is by design.
 Money laundering often involves complex setups and shell companies, which are meant to distract from the serious offenses happening within the company.
 It can also protect those responsible for the money laundering.
 If you’re unable to determine who’s responsible for the money laundering, it can protect those in charge of the offense.

 You might have had specific instructions, but things can change quickly in the world of finances.
 As such, it’s not uncommon for things to change quickly, without much warning.
 But, when that change comes without any reasoning behind it, something might be wrong.

 When the instructions you have regarding money in your company change, you should be able to ask and get the information you need about the situation.
-If they don’t, however, you might need to speak to a lawyer about possible money-laundering.
 They may be reluctant to answer, or they might avoid answering you entirely.

 Stopping Money Laundering

 Unfortunately, money laundering schemes are a major issue, and they could mean that other types of fraud are also happening.
 Money laundering is a serious crime, and you might be worried about one thing already: Is my company committing this crime?